Subscribe To This Site

 1) Try not to add too much pulp.
 Try out one of these recipes and if you think it can handle more, use more the next time.
 Too much pulp can seriously ruin your muffin.

-2) Generally, plain apple pulp always works the best.
+2) Generally, plain apple pulp from apple juice always works the best.
 In part to its applesauce consistency, and in part to the moistness and flavor it provides.
 Even if you are making a coffee cake muffin, you usually cannot tell when you use apple pulp.

 3) Carrot pulp, berry pulp and other fruit pulp can be added to any general recipe, but the muffin will take on the flavor of that pulp.

-4) Don’t think you just have to use fruity pulp to make muffins.
+4) Don’t think you just have to use fruity pulp from fruit juice recipes to make muffins.
 Savory muffins, like the recipe I list below, can be made with any vegetable pulp you have on hand.

 5) Feel free to save leftover pulp in the freezer for a few days but fresh is always best.